jack0son/share-registry-contract/README.md

 Basic nodejs client demonstrating synchronous transaction submission and confirmation in a structure that will be familiar to trufflejs users.

-This client is an initial sketch for implementing truffle-like functionality for Wavelet to enable low friction on-boarding for Web3 dApp developers.
+This client is an initial sketch for implementing a truffle-like framework for Wavelet in order to lower on-boarding friction for Web3 dApp developers.

 ### Setup